Course Descriptions 2026 - 2027

 Young Choristers

 Course Description: The youngest grades are taught fundamentals of singing and memorization of sung prayers.
-The children are instructed on how singing and the Mass are connected, and which Mass parts are sung during different times of the year.
+The children are instructed on how singing, and the Mass are connected, and which Mass parts are sung during different times of the year.
 Children in this age group do not sing in the choir loft for the Masses during the school year.
-They are taught one or two parts of the ordinary chants with which they can sing along from the pews either from memory (as in class) or using the hymnal in the pews.
+They are taught one or two parts of the ordinary chants with which they can sing along from the pews either from memory or using a provided music sheet (however taught in class) in a reserved section of pews.

 Stories of the Bible